GarryLiuN/Notes/README.md

+# Notes

-# Notes\n A Repository for course notes
+A Repository for course notes